tpaschalis/tpaschalis.github.io/_posts/2020-01-22-three-years-later.markdown

 ### Parting words
-I want to sincerely thank any of you for taking the time to be here.
+I wish a happy new year to all of you, and your families.
+May 2020 bring health, happiness, and smiles to all.
+Thank any of you for taking the time to be here. :)

-See you around
+See you around, Paschalis